 Asian governments should introduce policies that do not slow down economic growth, but do spread its benefits more equitably.

-Juzhong joined Asian Development Bank in 1997, and is currently a Senior Economic Advisor working in the Economics and Research Department.
+Juzhong joined Asian Development Bank in 1997, and was a Senior Economic Advisor working in the Economics and Research Department.
 From 1992 to 1997, he was a research officer of the Development Economics Research Program at the London School of Economics.
 He holds a Ph.D. in Economics from the University of Manchester.

 Results 1 - 5 of 5